by Rob Cox September 11, 2013

 To find out how much rain your city gets during winter, see this cool historical weather tool.
 Enter your zipcode on the first page, then select the custom tab to enter a date range.

 To pump below the skimmer, close the skimmer valves, leaving the main drain open.
-If you don't have separate valves, plug the skimmer, so the pump will draw from the drain only.
-If the drain is not operational, use a vacuum hose / head, to draw water from the pool, connected tightly to a hose adapter screwed into the skimmer.
+If the drain is not operational, or if you have a side by side (2 hole) combo skimmer, use a vacuum hose / head, to draw water from the pool, connected tightly to a hose adapter screwed into the skimmer hole.
+For Anthony pools or old style Sylan pools that use a vertical diverter, plug the single skimmer hole with a #10 plug, to pump from main drain only.

 After backwashing the filter, set Multiport valves to 'Waste' to continue pumping the pool at a higher flow rate.
 If you have a Cartridge or DE filter, you can open the air bleeder, and remove the filters for cleaning, while continuing to pump on the Waste setting.